-The depth of the proletarian movement manifests itself to the extent that women participate in it.
-It is when things get serious, touching deep into daily life and daily needs, that women with their scorn of the political game (apart from a few notable exceptions, from Catherine II of Russia to Margaret Thatcher), throw themselves into the fray.
+This text speaks of a far off period, a historical moment which, for those who did not live through it, is hard to understand in its feelings, needs and imperatives, or runs the risk of being considered superficially.
+And yet is not pointless to read or reread it over and above its presumed value as an "historical document".
+It manages to be beautiful when it opposes the partiality of the feminist struggle with the totality of its dream, its project, the communist struggle - although, I fear, the author himself has stopped believing in it, but that's another thing, something that interests us little here - and doesn't talk daily life and daily needs, that women with their scorn of the political game (apart from a few notable exceptions, from Catherine II of Russia to Margaret Thatcher), throw themselves into the fray.
 The women who accuse their striking husbands of irresponsibility and an incapacity to bring money home for the family in an effort to protect a certain security, or who are very docile at work, are the same women who turn round and call their husbands cowards when their radicalism leaps ahead as the struggle starts to upturn the social order.